San Diego Fraud Defense Attorneys

 - Fake businesses created to obtain card information

-Tax fraud, false or overstated invoicing for government contracts, and health care fraud all fall under the category of government fraud and are viewed as federal crimes.
-Government fraud cases must be handled by an attorney skilled in defending federal cases.
+Tax fraud, false or overstated invoicing for government contracts, and health care fraud all fall under the category of government fraud and are classified as federal crimes.
+Government fraud cases are best handled by an attorney who is experienced in defending federal cases.

-There are many forms of fraud against the government that we can represent:
+There are many forms of fraud against the government that we represent:

 - Tax fraud cases involving individuals or organizations